Skip to content

 • Stuttery audio in unfocused game if CPU limit is pretty aggressive.

-• Whether do not use focus-grab-cursor config key in such cases or ignore an issue, I can not do anything with this.
+• As example, in "Ori and the Will of the Wisps" game (Unity engine) in windowed mode.
+Whether do not use focus-grab-cursor config key in such cases or ignore an issue, I can not do anything with this, sorry.

-• Do not use focus-grab-cursor config key in such cases, as it becomes useless.
+• That happens in case game grabs cursor manually (e.g. in fullscreen mode, not borderless one).
+Do not use focus-grab-cursor config key in such cases, as it becomes useless.

 Screenshot

-Daemon running with handling already opened windows (-H) in verbose mode (-v) and enabled timestamps (-t)
+Daemon running handling already opened windows (-H) in verbose mode (-v) and enabled timestamps (-t).

 Features

-• Apply CPU or FPS limit to process on unfocus and unlimit on focus, FPS limiting requires game running using MangoHud with already existing config file.
+• Applying CPU or FPS limit to process on unfocus and unlimit on focus.
+FPS limiting requires game running using MangoHud with already existing config file.

-• Reduce process priority on unfocus and restore it on focus.
+• Reducing process priority on unfocus and restore it on focus.

-• Minimize window on unfocus, useful for borderless windows.
+• Minimizing window on unfocus, useful for borderless windows.

-• Expand window to fullscreen on focus, useful for games which are handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
+• Expanding window to fullscreen on focus.
+Useful for games which handle a window mode in a weird way.

-• Grab cursor and redirect input into focused window, that prevents cursor from escaping to second monitor in case this is borderless window.
+• Grabbing cursor and redirect input into focused window to prevent cursor from escaping to second monitor in case with borderless windows.

-• Execute commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
+• Executing commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
 Daemon provides info about window and process through environment variables.

 • Logging support.